The Ground of Reality

 That curse holds to this day.
 There is essentially one temple to Brahma in all of India, in Pushkar, Rajasthan.
 Meanwhile Vishnu and Shiva temples are everywhere, tens of thousands of them.

 The mythological logic is transparent once you see it.
-The creator function, the idea that the divine is primarily the one who made things, is demoted.
-Not because creation is unimportant, but because identifying the divine as mainly a creator is a kind of dishonesty, like Brahma’s lie.
+The creator function, the idea that the divine is primarily the one who made things, is demoted a notch.
+Not because creation is unimportant, but because identifying the divine as mainly a creator is dishonest, like Brahma’s lie.
 It claims to have reached the top of something that has no top.
-It pretends to have fully explained existence when it has only shifted the question.
+The idea of a Creator God may seem to explain existence, when in truth it only shifts the question one step away.

 Vishnu, who admitted the infinite could not be circumscribed, becomes the primary form of worship.
-The divine as sustainer, as the one who holds everything in existence continuously, not the one who built it once and stepped back.
+The divine as sustainer, as the one who holds everything in existence, not the one who built it once and stepped back.

 Uday Bhawalkar’s dhrupad rendition in Raga Multani has the lyrics: